 Robots.txt is a text file placed in the root folder of a website that tells search engines how to crawl and index websites.
 Not every page on a website needs to be indexed.
 If there are pages on your website you want to keep out of search engines you can use robots.txt to block them from indexing and displaying these pages in their listings.

-While it can keep web pages from becoming discoverable, an improperly setup robots.txt file can seriously hurt your SEO.
+Improperly setup robots.txt files can seriously hurt your website’s SEO.
 Blocking the wrong file or not following the correct syntax can inhibit Google’s ability to understand your website, or prevent it from showing in search results all together!

 If you want to check your robots.txt file to see exactly what it is and isn’t allowing, log into Search Console.
 Under “Crawl”, click on the “Robots.txt Tester”.
 On this screen you will see a copy of your robots.txt file.
 You will also be shown any warnings or errors in it that may be costing you traffic.
 If you have any warnings or errors, feel free to contact us.
 We will be happy to help walk you through how to fix it.